What this handout is about

 Finally, proofread it again.
 We’re not kidding.

 Don’t be afraid to talk to professors or professionals in the field.
 Many of them would be flattered that you asked their advice, and they will have useful suggestions that others might not have.
+Also keep in mind that many colleges and professional programs offer websites addressing the personal statement.
+You can find them either through the website of the school to which you are applying or by searching under “personal statement” or “application essays” using a search engine.

 If your schedule and ours permit, we invite you to come to the Writing Center.
 Be aware that during busy times in the semester, we limit students to a total of two visits to discuss application essays and personal statements (two visits per student, not per essay); we do this so that students working on papers for courses will have a better chance of being seen.
 Make an appointment or submit your essay to our online writing center (note that we cannot guarantee that an online tutor will help you in time).